technofocus-pte/migrt2Innovregdepth/Lab Guides/Lab 3- Migrating PostgreSQL to Azure/Lab 3- Migrating PostgreSQL to Azure.md

     ![](./media/image32.png)

-34. From the list of Resource groups select **PostgresRG,**then select the VM - **PostgresSrv**
+34. From the list of Resource groups select **PostgresRG** then select the VM - **PostgresSrv**

 35. On the **PostgresSrv** page, select **Networking setting** and then